phac-nml/beave/README.md

   --normalize-distance, -n
                         Compute the normalized distance.
 Distance is presented as a percentage, or a value between [0.0-1.0] --filter-threshold, -f FILTER_THRESHOLD
                         Exclude samples from analysis if they are missing more than the specified percentage of data.
-Must be between [0.0-1.0]. (default 1.0)
+Must be between [0.0-100.0]. (default 100.0)
   --verbose             Display logger debug messages.
   --reference, -r REFERENCE
                         Profiles to compare against.
-Query samples will be included in comparisons.
-  --query, -q QUERY     Profiles containing new-samples for comparisons.
-  --threshold, -t THRESHOLD
+Query samples will be included in comparisons. (required) --query, -q QUERY     Profiles containing new-samples for comparisons. (required) --threshold, -t THRESHOLD
-                        Only report distances below specified threshold. (default: infinity) --output, -o OUTPUT   Output directory for calculated distances. (default: beave)
+                        Only report distances below specified threshold. (default: infinity) --output, -o OUTPUT   Output directory for calculated distances, directory will be created if does not exist. (default: beave)

 >>> # Example programs
 >>> beave match -q src/beave/tests/data/R1KC1K.head.tsv -r src/beave/tests/data/R1KC1K.tail.tsv -nm --verbose